Dr Brigalia Bam

 Professor Akilagpa Sawyerr

-Professor Akilagpa Sawyerr, President of the Ghana Academy of Arts and Sciences, is a former Secretary-General of the Association of African Universities, Vice-Chancellor of the University of Ghana, and member of the Council of State in Ghana, a body of elders tasked with advising the President.
+Professor Akilagpa Sawyerr, former President of the Ghana Academy of Arts and Sciences, also served as Secretary-General of the Association of African Universities, Vice-Chancellor of the University of Ghana, and member of the Council of State in Ghana, a body of elders tasked with advising the President.
+He has led several local and international civil society organizations, including STAR-Ghana and the Global Development Network.
 His research interests focus on globalization, higher education, human development and international negotiations.
 He brings a wealth of experience in the field of higher education, an area of critical focus for the Foundation.